AdobeDocs/experience-platform.en/help/query-service/key-concepts/hyper-cubes.md

 ## Limitations

 Currently, sketches cannot be updated once created.
-Future updates will introduce the capability to update sketches, allowing you to handle missed runs and late-arriving data more effectively.
+Future updates will introduce the capability to update sketches.
+With this functionality you can handle missed runs and late-arriving data more effectively.

 ## Next steps

 By reading this document, you now know how to use hypercubes and associated sketch functions to perform efficient data processing for complex, multi-dimensional analyses without the need to reprocess historical data.
 This approach saves time, reduces costs, and offers the flexibility required for real-time, interactive queries, making it a valuable tool for big data analysis in Adobe Experience Platform.

-Next, explore further documentation to deepen your understanding of how to use these functions effectively for your specific data needs.
+Next, explore other key concepts such as [incremental loading](./incremental-load.md) and [data dedupliction](/help/query-service/key-concepts/deduplication.md.md) to deepen your understanding of how to use these functions effectively for your specific data needs.